12 Things We Know (So Far) About Baby Yoda, the Breakout Star of The Mandalorian

 2. Baby Yoda is male.

 After rescuing Baby Yoda from an untimely demise at the hands of bounty hunter IG-11 in the debut episode, the titular Mandalorian takes off with his young bounty to deliver him to his Imperial employer known as the Client (Werner Herzog).
-In episode 3, the Client receives the baby; his underling, Doctor Pershing, (Omid Abtahi) refers to the character as “him.”
-A pre-order page for a Mattel plush Baby Yoda also refers to the character as a "he."
+In episode 3, the Client receives the baby; his underling, Doctor Pershing (Omid Abtahi), refers to the character as “him.”
+An order page for a Mattel plush Baby Yoda also refers to the character as a "he."

 We have, however, seen a female member of Yoda’s species before.
 In 1999’s Star Wars: Episode I: The Phantom Menace, a character named Yaddle sits wordlessly on the Jedi Council.